maanh96/8weeksqlchallenge/Case Study #1 - Danny's Diner/README.md

 View full case study [here](https://8weeksqlchallenge.com/case-study-1/)

 ## Introduction
-Danny opens up a cute little restaurant that sells his 3 favourite foods: sushi, curry and ramen.
-He is in need of our assistance to  answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+Danny opens up a cute little restaurant that sells his 3 favorite foods: sushi, curry and ramen.
+He is in need of our assistance to  answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favorite.

 ## Datasets